 “Then fuck it.
 We’re leaving.”

 “Goodbye.
-Your money is at the table”.
+Your money is on the table”.
 Leksi said to him.
 He injected the whole syringe and let himself sink into the sofa. Ätz and I left.
 He counted the bills as he walked down the stairs.
 “It’s all in there” He announced and put the money back in his jacket pocket.
 We were on our way to the subway, I was kicking small stones over the pavement. Ätz seemed lost in thought.
 I walked a little behind him, looked at the graffiti on the walls.
 Nothing special about it.
 Just words.

 “Why Leksi?”
 I asked him.